vguleaev/vguleaev.dev/src/content/blog/how-to-build-blog-with-astro.md

 Your blog is ready and deployed 🥳!
 But its missing some content probably.
 Before you start creating those `.md` files I need to tell you something.

 Astro will transform md files to html.
-That means a text block im .md file will be transformed to `<p>`.
+That means a text block in `.md` file will be transformed to `<p>`.
 This is of course not styled and looks ugly.
 You will need to style those tags in some `globals.css` file but be careful so they don't leak to the rest of the app!

 This is part of how I did it: